 Firstly, it has been no real secret that Frankfurt hopes to win lots of the financial services business that London currently enjoys.
 It seems clear to me, at least, that longer term that is very likely to happen.

 Secondly, it seems to be very likely that some or all of London’s fintech scene will move as well.
 My guess is that Berlin will be the recipient of these firms.
 There is already a well established start-up scene in Berlin, so developers and techies are already there.
 That will make it easier to attract more of them.
 Additionally, for cash-strapped start-ups, the reduction in costs will be very welcome.

 I am hearing on the grapevine that Malta is likely to benefit as gaming firms located in Gibraltar leave, potentially creating many more igaming jobs in Malta.

 Then there is Silicon Valley.
 Founders, investors and staff that call San Fransisco and it’s surrounding areas home are going to be used to living in a very liberal democracy.
 Who knows what might happen in the future, but if this community, including the financial start-up space, does not like the first two weeks of President Trump, there is every chance that they will be even less happy after two years…

 Will they leave?
 Mostly I would think that they will not.
 The bigger firms are just too invested in the area.
 But smaller companies might be tempted to leave, post Brexit.

-Where might they go?
+Where might these fintech firms go?
 They could go north to Vancouver or Toronto.
 They might also find Europe to be appealing.
 But when you think of it, there are only a few places that can reasonably be described as having a real bona fide start-up community in Europe: Amsterdam, Barcelona, Berlin, Dublin, Lisbon and London being the main spots.

 Dublin is already incredibly expensive.
 London will be leaving the EU, making it less appealing.
 As the list thins, Berlin is still there.